 Joiners usually work in a joinery shop, fabricating detailed joinery components for the use in construction projects.
 These components usually include timber windows, doors and furniture components.
 Joiners use various static machines and equipment to prepare and size various materials to suit the job requirements.
 The materials used may include solid timber, laminates, manufactured board, metal, glass and plastics.

 This qualification provides a trade outcome in joinery covering work for residential and commercial applications.
 It contains core unit of competency requirements that cover common skills for the construction industry, as well as a specialist field of work.

 Our team of professional migration agents are ready to assist you with your visa application from start until completion.
-For a free consultation, get in touch with us via our online contact form or call our Queensland office on (07) 5592 0755.
+For a free consultation, get in touch with us via our enquire now page or call our Queensland office on (07) 5592 0755.